rockroman/PP3_The_Coach/README.md

 ### Making a Local Clone
 1. Go to the GitHub repository
-2. Locate the Code button above the list of files and click it
+2. Locate the Code button above the list of files (next to 'Add file') and click it
 3. Highlight the "HTTPS" button to clone with HTTPS and copy the link
 4. Open Git Bash
 5. Change the current working directory to the one where you want the cloned directory